PR0CK0/UpperMartialArtsOntology/README.md

 No, not really.
 I will never be satisfied with it.
 It may serve well as a basis for someone else who is more knowledgeable, but I will probably be editing it for a long time intermittently.

 # Can I use it?
-I don't care lol.
-Just link back to this Github for reference to future versions.
+Yes; just link back to this Github for reference to future versions.